de-neb/Simon/README.md

 # Simon Game
-Creating Simo using JS, html and CSS
+Creating Simon using JS, html and CSS